WE-are-FPV/JeNo-5.1/README.md

 > [!CAUTION]
 > Note: The coaxial cable sold with the Air Unit O3 (11.5 cm) barely fits with the cinematic camera plates.
 It is recommended to use a 20 cm coaxial cable (sold by RunCam and AxisFlying).
 >
-> Air Unit O4 Pro coaxial cable is long enough
+> Air Unit O4 Pro coaxial cable is long enough.

 | Freestyle camera plates | Cinematic camera plates |
 | :---: | :---: |